 These professionals cannot stress enough…KNOW YOUR JOB.
 Watch…Listen…Learn and Ask Questions; that’s what they ALL say.
 Never be afraid to ask and to try again.
 Perseverance and striving for excellence are recognized by superiors, even if you aren’t aware of it.
 Take the time to become ‘crazy good’ with your rifle, shotgun, and handgun.
 Your life and the life of others will depend on it. ;At first you’ll feel uncomfortable and unprepared to conduct motor vehicle stops, investigate suspicious activity, and take the lead on multi-officer calls, but that will pass with good training and practice.
 There will always be training and courses that are designed to perfect your skills at all levels.
 ALWAYS increase your knowledge and improve yourself physically and academically.
 Read trade journals and legal updates.
 You’ll gain all the confidence you’ll need.

-Knowing your job isn’t just about handling firearms well, it also involves knowing how to use your electronic equipment and knowing the changes in laws and policies because ‘things’ are always changing.
+Knowing your job isn’t just about handling firearms well, it also involves knowing how to use your electronic equipment, police lights & sirens, and knowing the changes in laws and policies because ‘things’ are always changing.
 Staying on top of all this is time consuming, and often a rookie might think that there just isn’t enough time for the less-physical training, but they are mistaken. ;Mastering the technological aspects of law enforcement directly influences your success when you are called into action.
 Quickly getting to the scene of an accident or disturbance is crucial and often life saving; once there, knowing current procedures and policies will keep you from making a mistake.
 Efficiently using databases will aid your investigation.

 DON’T BE A SMART ASS…BE A TEAM PLAYER